 The Designated Safeguarding Lead will oversee relevant action, eg pastoral support, and/or early help assessment and monitor locally.

 If concerns continue

-The Designated/Named Safeguarding Lead (or staff) will contact MASH to make a referral

-Additional/unmet needs - the Designated Safeguarding Lead will consult with relevant agencies and undertake an Early Help CAF and Team around the Child meetings.
+The Designated/Named Safeguarding Lead (or staff) will contact MASH to make a referral the Designated Safeguarding Lead will consult with relevant agencies and undertake an Early Help CAF and Team around the Child meetings.